Mina Smallman: Personal life

-Smallman maintains that most police are amazing people who do an amazing job but there is an influential misogynistic minority and we need to work to overcome this.
-Smallman maintains Cressida Dick tried to mislead her.
-Smallman maintains Dick gave the impression problems with investigation of her daughters' murders were unusual and isolated incidents when, in reality Dick knew about investigations of wrong doing at Charing Cross Police Station and knew there were larger problems.
-Smallman said, "So she would have known that this wasn't an isolated incident.
-I didn't expect her to throw herself or the Met under the bus, but to behave in a way that sounds as though 'this is incredible', or 'we've never heard of anything like this in our lives' [the conduct of the officers in Fryent Country Park], it was a lie."
+Since 1992, she has been married to Christopher.
+She has two daughters from a previous relationship including Bibaa Henry (born 1974), and the couple had one daughter together, Nicole Smallman (born 1992).
+Bibaa and Nicole were murdered in 2020.

+Smallman has ME/CFS and fibromyalgia.

+In February 2025, Smallman was interviewed by Lauren Laverne on the BBC's Desert Island Discs.
+Her book of choice was The Woman in White by Wilkie Collins and her luxury item was a tub of hair moisturiser.

 Honours

 Smallman was included in the BBC's 100 Women list for 2021, which honours the most inspiring and influential women from around the world.
 In 2021, the BBC were concerned to highlight women who are hitting 'reset' - women who are reinventing our society, our culture, and our world.
 Smallman was recognised for her trailblazing as the first female Church of England archdeacon from a black or ethnic-minority background, and for her campaigning to make UK streets safer and to reform the police.
-This follows the murder of her daughters Nicole Smallman and Bibaa Henry in 2020.